Li-Heng-LH/JavaAssociateRevision/README.md

 &nbsp;

+#### compile-time & runtime type ####
+* The "compile-time type" of a variable is the type it is declared as.
+* The "runtime type" is the type of the actual object the variable points to.
+&nbsp;

 #### Iterator ####
 * Using `iterator.remove()` : removes the last element returned by iterator
 * Using `ArrayList.remove()` : `java.util.ConcurrentModificationException`